kwiksher/kwik5tmplt/doc/src/design/workflow/_index.md

 Overview

-1. put .png/.jpg into App/contentX/assets/images manually or kwik-export plugin for Ps/XD
+1. put .png/.jpg into App/contentX/assets/images manually or use kwik-export plugin for Ps/XD to publish images to App folder

     - images without coordinates
     - images with coordinates from Ps, XD with kwik-export plugin